 Housing and rent grants are distributed yearly.
-The federal government is partnering with five local community organizations and charities to distribute the money to those in need: they include The Salvation Army ((910) 762-7354), Brunswick Family Assistance Agency, Pender County Housing, The A.M.E.Z.
-Housing Community Development Corporation ((910) 815-3826), and The Good Shepherd Center.
+The federal government allocates funds to local community organizations and charities to distribute the money to those in need: They generally include The Salvation Army (phone (910) 762-7354), Brunswick Family Assistance Agency, Pender County Housing, The A.M.E.Z.
+Housing Community Development Corporation (call (910) 815-3826), and The Good Shepherd Center (dial (910) 763-4424).

-These federal government dollars will help low and moderate income families who live in New Hanover, Brunswick, and Pender counties.
-Housing and Urban Development resources help pay their rent, security deposits, and utility bills. the need for aid is tremendous, as the organization says nearly half of the callers who contact it need help with rent.
+- These federal government dollars will help low and moderate income families who live in New Hanover, Brunswick, and Pender counties.
+Housing and Urban Development resources help pay their rent, security deposits, and utility bills.
+Read more on Housing and Urban Development resources.

-The program will provide temporary help with rent and also utility bill assistance.
+The program, as funding allows, will provide temporary help with rent and also utility bill assistance.
 There are also grants for both security and utility deposits, credit repair and counseling, limited moving assistance, and hotel and motel vouchers for up to 30 days.
-The longest someone can receive aid from this program is for 18 months.